emilio-pcrd/Conformal-Prediction/README.md

 # Work summary
-This work has been done during my second semester of a master's degree in Sorbonne University, under the supervision of $\textbf{Claire Boyer}$, and has been part of an UE called $\textbf{Research and Study Work}$.
+This work has been done during my second semester of a master's degree in Sorbonne University, under the supervision of $\textbf{Claire Boyer}$, and has been part of an course called $\textbf{Research and Study Work}$.

 Related to the field of Machine Learning, this work leads to a simple general undestanding of $\textbf{Conformal Prediction}$, a modern issue which becomes very important for high risk settings in many domains, such as medicine diagnostics, wheather reports or either environment, where a wrong prediction could aim to consequential model failures.